sithmein/pi-gen/README.md

 **Note**: 32 bit images should be built from the `master` branch.
 64 bit images should be built from the `arm64` branch.

+> [!NOTE]
+> This is a fork of the original [pi-gen](https://github.com/RPi-Distro/pi-gen) repository that adds support for
+> GPT partition table and btrfs root file system - see the configuration options `FILE_SYSTEM_TYPE`  and `PARTITION_TABLE_TYPE` below.
+Unfortunately the
+> original repository did not accept my [feature request](https://github.com/RPi-Distro/pi-gen/issues/751)
+> therefore I am maintaining this fork.

 ## Dependencies

 pi-gen runs on Debian-based operating systems released after 2017, and we